ubiquity-os/permit-generation/README.md

 Mixed feelings on the following:

-- `task` - Payments can possibly be for any reason from any plugin developer in our system, but in the foreseeable future (for V1) I think that they should be associated with a GitHub issue, or not.
+- `task` - Payments can possibly be for any reason from any plugin developer in our ecosystem, but in the foreseeable future (for V1) I think that they should be associated with a GitHub issue, or nothing.
 - `transfer` - For automatically transferring the funds vs generating a permit.
 If we have access to the private key, we have the ability to make a transfer on their behalf.

+General remarks:

+- `evmPrivateKeyEncrypted` - I researched GitHub App permissions and its a boolean for all organization secrets or none; or all repository secrets or none.
+I think that partners may be weary to share ALL secrets so perhaps it makes sense to proceed with the `X25519` `evmPrivateKeyEncrypted` system.

 ### Processing